A lighter delicacy

 The experiment in this section are mostly looking to replicate the tenderness texture and pleasant mouth feel found in high quality food for this alternative protein.

 Collagen content in high quality meat protein affects flexibility and firmness.
-In order to mimic the collagen property, I constructed sponge structure in food to encapsulate the air inside.
-In smaller scale, the air was supported between mini scaffolding structures which minimise the density of food.
+In order to mimic the collagen property, I constructed a sponge structure in food to encapsulate the air inside.
+On a smaller scale, the air was supported between mini scaffolding structures which minimises the density of food.
 Accordingly, the structure created the firmness and lightness properties in food.
 In the meantime, it also increased the flexibility as a same behaviour of collagen content in food.

-Since knowing melt-in-the-mouth texture in food conducted by low melting point and dissolvability speed of fat and its binders, I was then finding a way to replicate the mouth feel of fat and souring suitable food binders to reproduction.
-As the sponge structure promoted light weight, the structure also played its role to allow saliva to flood the air out when we first put it on the tongue.
+Since knowing melt-in-the-mouth texture in food conducted by low melting point and dissolvability speed of fat and its binders, I then found a way to replicate the feel of fat and souring suitable food binders to reproduce the feeling of meat.
+As the sponge structure promoted light weight, the structure also played a role to allow salivation to flood the air out when we take a bite.
 This method would speed up the dissolvability rate in the mouth which affected the reduction time of mastication.
 The protein would then become more easily to swallow.

-Moreover, all selected food binders were having a lower melting points than human body temperature and low in sugar and sodium content.
-Under these circumstances, the physical and chemical aspects of the making could finally contribute melt-in-the-mouth texture substituted fat in food and tricked our sensory of food perception to be more enjoyable with this zero-fat protein.
+Moreover, all selected food binders have a lower melting point than human body temperature and is low in sugar and sodium content.
+Under these circumstances, the physical and chemical aspects of making could contribute to a melt-in-the-mouth texture, able to substitute fat in food and tricked our food perception senses.

 Professor Keshavan Niranjan, Food and Nutritional Sciences, University of Reading Dr. Shem Johnson, Specialist Technician, Grow Lab at Central Saint Martins An enzyme supplier, Creative Enzymes company, New York